 University of California Los Angeles (UCLA) is not a certainty for any applicant because of its low acceptance rate, even if you have significant standardized test scores, astounding extracurricular activities, and GPA far above the average GPA required by UCLA.
 If you are willing to join similar schools in slightly different places, applying to several UC schools would be your ticket to success.
 Both UC San Diego and UC Santa Barbara have good programs, and each has twice the UCLA acceptance rate.

 What to do if GPA and Test Scores are below the University of California Los Angeles (UCLA) requirements?

 If you are lagging concerning the GPA criteria of UCLA, one of the best ways to boost your admission chances is to raise your standardized test scores.
 Moving the needle on standardized test scores is easier than GPA, particularly when you are an upperclassman.
 If your GPA is average, you can hardly adjust your aggregate GPA to boost your grades in a single semester.

-- Standardized test scores are equally significant in the Academic Index, as is GPA.
+- As is GPA, standardized test scores are equally significant in the Academic Index.

 - The Academic Index is a method used by admissions officers to screen applicants at selective colleges like UCLA.

 - UCLA is a competitive school.
 If you fall short in academic achievement, your admission case will greatly benefit if you show that you have worked hard and made the most of your opportunities.